Open-source shape optimization for isogeometric shells using FEniCS and OpenMDAO: Introduction

-For real-world complex shell structures typically modeled by multiple NURBS surfaces, patch coupling at surface intersections is needed in analysis and optimization.
-Maintaining continuities of displacements and rotations at these intersections is essential.
-Various methods have been proposed to couple separate shell patches, including the bending strip method \cite{Bazilevs10c} for conforming discretizations.
-Nitsche-type formulations \cite{guo2015nitsche, Guo2018, guo2021isogeometric, Benzaken2021, wang2022isogeometric}, mortar methods \cite{BRIVADIS2015292, horger2019hybrid, hirschler2019dual}, and penalty-based methods \cite{herrema2019penalty,leonetti2020robust,proserpio2022penalty,zhao2022open, guarino2024interior} are developed for coupling of Kirchhoff--Love shell patches with non-conforming intersections.
 Shape optimization for non-matching shell structures poses additional technical challenges, as the intersections must be managed during the optimization process.
 Without proper handling, initial intersecting shell patches may become separated or self-penetrated, leading to unrealistic structures.
 The spline composition method \cite{hirschler2019embedded, hirschler2019isogeometric, bouclier2022iga, hao2023isogeometric} was proposed for maintaining the surface intersection during shape optimization but requires identifying master surfaces and extruding a 3D solid from them.
 An FFD \cite{Sederberg1986}-based shape optimization approach \cite{zhao2024automated} ensures the connectivity of shell patches at non-matching intersections but may suffer from significant element distortion with large intersection movements.
 Recently, \cite{zhao2024shape} proposed an optimization method to overcome the element distortion issue, allowing relative movement between intersecting shell patches while retaining intersections.